 How can an executive coach know how to help you?

-An executive coach has often not faced the same challenges or reached toward the exact same mountain top as you.
-Rather, the coach has been on a different mountain and watched many other people face many different obstacles to climb many different mountains.
-From this perspective the coach has seen many different ways to navigate obstacles and many possible paths to climb to the top of the mountain.
-In this way your coach can be a wise guide on the side, rather than a sage on a stage.
+An executive coach has not necessarily faced the same challenges or reached toward the exact same mountain top as you.
+Rather, the coach has been on a different mountain and watched many others face many obstacles to climb their mountains.
+From this perspective the coach has seen many ways to navigate obstacles and find paths to the top.
+An executive coach is mostly a wise guide on the side rather than a sage on stage.

 Executive Coach – Liana Taylor